This is the setup tutorial for the Modern Homepage, which is available exclusively through the Feast Plugin.

 - The 1-2 sentence sentence explanation for each category displayed with FSRI blocks should explain why this lives on your page and the idea behind the category

-- Imagine a blind person has landed on your site and the only information they're aware of, is what is in the page content (no headers, no sidebar, no footer, no images) - do they understand what you're about?
+- Imagine a blind person has landed on your site and the only information they're aware of, is what is in the page content (no headers, no sidebar, no footer, no images) - do they understand what your site is about?

 You want to at least mention the keywords your site/categories/posts rank for, but don't try to optimize this page at all.
 That's not the purpose here.